svm420/Ferram-Aerospace-Research/README.md

 0.16.0.2V "Mader"------------------------------------

 Updated KSP version 1.11
-Update to MFI 1.2.9
+Update to MFI 1.2.10

+Added Dynamic Deflection for Control Surfaces Option [#110](https://github.com/dkavolis/Ferram-Aerospace-Research/pull/110), [@Alioth81](https://github.com/Alioth81)
-Fixed Mk1pod.v2 voxelization by switching to mesh voxelization, colliders are missing top and bottom planes resulting in shell-only voxelization
+Fixed Mk1pod.v2 voxelization by switching to mesh voxelization, colliders were missing top and bottom planes resulting in shell-only voxelization
 Rotor blades are no longer voxelized
 Reduced submerged lift and drag, multipliers are controlled by `FARConfig/Settings/submerged[Drag|Lift]Multiplier` with default value of 0.25
 Renamed FARWind to FARAtmosphere and added overrides for gas properties